I Teach Ukulele, Guitar and Harmonica

 5. How about you take this seriously, or not, and either way, we will give you a reason to be proud of becoming a musician who believes in the power of ukulele.

-Why is our program more effective than others rolling around out there?
+Why is this program more effective than others rolling around out there?

-4. We have dozens of musicians (with real music degrees) to teach this system and they've received these ideas with relief they now have a program able to help you with life-long musical learning so you can become the player you'd hoped you'd be using the ukulele as the fastest, easiest, most fun, and most comprehensive way you can play.
+4. I've trained dozens of musicians (with real music degrees) to teach this system and they've received these ideas with relief they now have a program able to help you with life-long musical learning so you can become the player you'd hoped you'd be using the ukulele as the fastest, easiest, most fun, and maybe the most comprehensive way you can learn to play.

-5. Our system comes straight from the old masters of the lute and skips all the "formal education" nonsense that makes many students give up on music.
-We’ve modernized those old fashioned skills so they work with kids, teens, and adults.
-We’re not sure if they work with millennials because we're waiting for them to look up from their phones.
+5. This system comes straight from the old masters of the lute and skips all the "formal education" nonsense that makes many students give up on music.
+I've modernized those old fashioned skills so they work with kids, teens, and adults. [joke] I'm not sure if they work with millennials because we're waiting for them to look up from their phones.
 (On the other hand, they did read ALL those Harry Potter books and for that we owe them the benefit of the doubt.) [/joke]

 6. I've built a wildly popular Summer Institute, Daily YouTube Workshop, and weekly online ukulele orchestra, and I am training more teachers to go out and spread the gospel of old-school ukulele.
 Most of this is free and world class.

 So what're your next steps?

-3. You can email us and find out what options are best for you ... some are free, and some at minimal cost. email@example.com
+3. You can email me and find out what options are best for you ... some are free, and some at minimal cost. email@example.com

 Academic research agrees most students should be about 10 years old before you put them into fretted instrument instruction.
 Prior to fourth grade, we like to see kids in percussion, singing, and piano.
 I know, you've seen that six-year-old kid on 60 Minutes who plays Chopin.
 That's not your kid.

-Having said that, I know there is no end to the number of guitar teachers who will sign up your 5 year old, plunk a 6-string monstrosity in their lap, and fill your head with visions of success at Red Rocks.
+Having said that, I know there is no end to the number of guitar teachers who will sign up your little one, plunk a 6-string monstrosity in their lap, and fill your head with visions of success at Red Rocks.
 I also know your kid is "different." 🙂

 If your kiddo is younger than 10 years old, let's talk about the role you'll play in helping them learn music and agree you'll be seated side by side with them during lessons and be an active participant.
-Honestly, I'll be teaching YOU, and then if your little one likes it, you’ll be their main encouragement.
+Honestly, I'll be teaching YOU.

 Gary Jugert: Teaches all levels of ukulele and runs the guitar and ukulele orchestras. firstname.lastname@example.org